lovenets/CS-notebook/leetcode/Top Interview Questions.md

 (2) Accepted

-There are n+1 integers and all integers are between 1 and n (inclusive)  so there must be at least one integer occurring more than once (if no duplicates then there must be only n integers).
+There are n+1 integers and all integers are between 1 and n (inclusive)  so there must be at least one integer occurring more than once (if not, there must be only n integers).

 At first the search space is numbers between 1 to n.
 Each time I select a number `mid` (which is the one in the middle) and count all the numbers equal to or less than `mid`.
-Then if the `count` is more than `mid`, the search space will be `[1 mid]` otherwise `[mid+1 n]`.
+Then if the `count` is more than `mid`, the search space will be `[1, mid]` otherwise `[mid+1, n]`.
 I do this until search space is only one number.

 Let's say `n=10` and I select `mid=5`.
 Then I count all the numbers in the array which are less than equal `mid`.
 If the there are more than `5` numbers that are not greater than `5`, one of them has occurred more than once so we shrink the search space to `[1, 5]`.